 If you are concerned that your pet may have gotten into something poisonous, you should call the Animal Poison Control Center at 1.888.426.4435 for specific instructions.
 If they instruct you to bring your pet to the hospital, they will provide you a case number that will allow our doctors to contact them for further information on your individual pet.
 Be sure to bring this case number with you to the emergency hospital.

 For an emergency visit, there is a $135.00 emergency exam fee.
 All diagnostics, treatments, and medications are all additional.
 If your pet requires hospitalization, you will receive an estimate of anticipated charges prior to admission.
-Our Center's policy requires a deposit of 100% of the low end of that estimate.
+Our Center's policy requires a deposit of 100% of the high end of that estimate.

 Should your pet require care and treatment which exceeds the initial estimate, a revised updated estimate will be provided to you.
 Payment in full is due at the time of discharge.